 As a result of the Means Test Assment you will fall into one of three categories and each contributes differently to their aged care costs.
 There are 3 basic costs payable in residential aged care accommodation; 1) the Daily Care Fee, 2) the Means Tested Care Fee and 3) Accommodation Costs.
 We discuss each in more detail in the website, but note at this stage that the only fee payable by all three categories of resident is the Basic Daily care fee, which is calculated at 85% of the Age pension.
 See the Table below for an overview:

 It is often the case that individuals will simply follow Centrelink notifications, following the asset and income test, without attempting to understand how the figures are derived.
 That is probably adequate in relatively simple situations, where for example the individual is a low means applicant with relatively low income and assets, where there are few, if any, options available - and the individual perhaps only needs assistance in terms of identifying an appropriate aged care facility.
 We concentrate on how the figures are derived for individuals who are required to make contributions to age care, and therefore need to understand the alternatives available to them in any discussion with an advisor.
 We absolutely believe that professional advice should be sought in the circumstances, but you should seek to be an informed client.

 Advisors will often talk about how you are situated from an assets and income perspective, and the chart below visually illustrates the three categories of aged care resident appearing in the Table above.
-The figures provided are as at January 2020, and because the chart is normally used for illustrative purposes only we only intend to update it only occasionally.
+The figures provided are as at January 2020, and because the chart is for illustrative purposes we only intend to update it occasionally.